The Frank Doezema Family History

 Street) Christian School, they kept her home to work fulltime.
 “She’s my right

 arm,” Celia explained.
+When

 the girls began to date, Celia kept tight control of that activity too.
 The